abhinavvishnu/matex/src/deeplearning/tensorflow/INSTALL.md

 ----------------------------------------

-If you are using an older system (before Linux Kernel 3.0), TensorFlow 1.0 might not even run on your system.
+If you are using an older system (before Linux Kernel 3.0), TensorFlow 1.0 will not be supported in your system.
 We have provided a small workaround to do this and we created the setAlias.[csh|sh] scripts to help alleviate the transitions.
+This scripts are replicated across the GPU and CPU folders and its usage is the same for bothe distributions.

 For bash shells